-Although bike racing has been in Alison Starnes's family for decades, it is not "as simple as riding a bike," especially when you're a NCAA tennis player and not a bike racer.
-Alison's grandfather, Paul Tetrick, is decorated with more than twelve national championship jerseys in the time trial and still competes at age 79.
+Although bike racing has been in Alison's family for decades, it is not "as simple as riding a bike," especially when you're a NCAA tennis player and not a bike racer.
+Alison's grandfather Paul Tetrick is decorated with more than twelve national championship jerseys in the time trial and still competes in his early 80s.
 Her father played football for UCLA before earning a living as a cattle rancher and before he turned into a national level mountain biker.

 After graduating from college with a degree in biochemistry, Alison threw her energy into biochemistry research and racing as an elite amateur in triathlon.
 She started bike racing on a whim and, after attending USA Cycling's Talent ID camp in 2008, she hung up her swim cap and running shoes to pursue cycling and hasn't thrown a backward glance since.
 In her first year of racing, she raced in Europe with the USA Cycling Development Program, and in only her second year, she represented the United States as part of the national team at the 2010 Giro Donne, where the team took a commanding win.

-The other person Alison attributes her flourishing career is her grandfather, Paul, who encouraged her to take up cycling and pursue a path to the Olympics.
-However, at the time she defined herself as a tennis player and persevered as a collegiate tennis player.
+Alison offers no small amount of credit for her flourishing career to her grandfather Paul, who encouraged her to take up cycling and pursue a path to the Olympics.
+However, initially she defined herself as a tennis player and persevered as a collegiate tennis player.
 She confesses that when she finally made the decision to attempt bike racing, she couldn’t help but realize that Paul had always been right.
 She was made for cycling and he has shown her that cycling is a lifelong endeavor.
 Before racing as a pro, Alison enjoyed riding with her grandfather, who succeeded in dropping her on climbs, which proved motivating and inspiring to the budding pro.

 Points of Interest